hcschuetz/polyhedron-star/README.md

   Bending angles are signed, indicating whether the ant rotates upward or downward.
   (Notice that the sign does not depend on the direction in which the ant crosses the edge.
-But it does depend on the side of the polygon surface on which it walks.
-So we need to define one side of our star or polyhedron as the "ant walking side".)
+But it does depend on the side of the surface on which it walks.
+So we have to consistently treat one side of our star or polyhedron as the "ant walking side".)

   The bending slider allows you to scale the bending angles between 0 and 100% to give a smooth transformation from the star to the polyhedron.